 - 1/2 teaspoon sea salt*

 - 120 grams (1/2 cup) runny almond butter**

 - 60 grams (1/4 cup) coconut oil, softened

 - 1 teaspoon pure vanilla extract

-- 130 grams / 3/4 cup dark chocolate chips or chopped chocolate
+- 150 grams (3/4 cup) dark chocolate chips or chopped chocolate

-- Add the almond butter mixture to the larger bowl and mix with a wooden spoon until the dough comes together.
-Add in the chocolate chips, using your hands to incorporate them.
+- Add the almond butter mixture to the larger bowl and mix with a wooden spoon or spatula until the dough comes together.
+Fold in the chocolate chips.

 - Let the cookies cool for about 10 minutes on the pan before removing and cooling fully on a rack.
-Store in a sealed container at room temperature for 3-4 days, or freeze.
+Store in a sealed container at room temperature for 3-4 days, or freeze up to a month.